natasharamburrun/WDI-34-Project-4/README.md

 <p align="center"><img src="src/images/trello.png" "width=700"></p>

 #### The build
-I have successful built of a fully functioning full-stack application with a back-end and front-end which has a RESTful design patten.
+I have successfully built a fully functioning full-stack application with a back-end and front-end that has a RESTful design pattern.

 <strong>Items Index Page</strong>: This page is to showcase all the items for sale.
 I have included a filter by category and a search by brand option.
 <p align="center"><img src="src/images/items-index.gif" "width=700"></p>

 CODE: Below I have included the code used to filter items on the page and return by the brand name.
-Here I used regular expression ie regex to match patterns of the character with strings.
+Here I used Regular Expression, i.e. regex to match patterns of the character with strings.

 ```
 filteredItems = (items) => {